ipbes/ipbeswebdocs/docs/hosting.rst

 Web hosting
 ===========
 The IPBES website is hosted on Pantheon_.
-The advantage of this are:
+The advantages of this are:
 - Git workflow
 - Daily backup
 - Staging environments